A guide to the CDR timeline, key impacts of repayment, and tips for preparedness.

 Managing Your CDR A guide to the CDR timeline, key impacts of repayment, and tips for preparedness.

-All borrowers were brought current effective March 2020, resulting in all borrowers reentering repayment in October 2023 but, the Department of Education also issued a 12-month “on-ramp” to repayment from October 1, 2023 to September 30, 2024 in which borrowers are shielded from the possibility of delinquency and default.
-This also makes it likely that a larger number of borrowers will become delinquent at the same time whether it’s because they can’t afford it, don’t know how to start repayment or don’t realize they have loans at all.
-Also, with the economic changes and using natural disaster trending data, there is typically a higher than normal delinquency rate following a disaster.
-Since many borrowers can default at once, CDRs will change drastically, rather than through the curve in traditional years.
+How We Got Here All borrowers were brought current effective March 2020, resulting in all borrowers reentering repayment in October 2023.
+Then ED issued a 12-month “on-ramp” to repayment from October 1, 2023 to September 30, 2024 shielding borrowers from the possibility of delinquency and default.
+It’s now likely borrowers are becoming delinquent at the same time whether it’s because they can’t afford it, don’t know how to start repayment or don’t realize they have loans at all.
+Also, with the economic changes and using natural disaster trending data, there is typically a higher than normal delinquency rate following.

-It’s vital for schools to prepare now for the influx of student repayment in order to curb default rates, improve student success and enhance the school’s reputation.
+Preparing now the for the influx of borrower repayment will help curb default rates, improve student success and keep your reputation in tact.

 This guide works through the importance of the CDR, how it is calculated, what happens if your CDR is too high for too long, the key impacts to repayment from the CARES Act, and actions you can take now to prepare.